 Native Mobile, Desktop, or Command Line App

-For Native Mobile and Desktop apps, Pivotal Single Sign‑On supports the Resource Owner Password OAuth 2.0 grant type.
-This password grant type is for highly trusted apps where resource owners share their credentials directly with the app.
+For Native Mobile and Desktop applications, Pivotal Single Sign-On (SSO) supports the Resource Owner Password OAuth 2.0 grant type.
+This password grant type is for highly trusted applications where resource owners share their credentials directly with the application.

 The following roles are available in an OAuth 2.0 scenario: